Travel in the Spiritual Worlds

 - by rewriting history to support a religious world view based on nationalism and the pride of being a nation "chosen by God"

-- by attempting to bring about the "end of time" and speed up their own salvation by financing the return of Jews to Israel (fulfilling an Hebrew Bible prophesy)
+- by attempting to bring about the "end of time" and speed up their own salvation by supporting "war presidents" and wars in the Middle East, or financing the return of Jews to Israel (fulfilling a Hebrew Bible prophesy)

 - by forcing religious rituals and proclamations into secular schools and courtrooms